POLICIES AND PROCEDURES v1.0

 - Provide a copy of the invoice with the returned products or service.
 Such invoice must reference the RMA and include the reason for the return.

 - Ship back product in manufacturer’s box exactly as it was delivered.

 - All returns must be shipped to Baranta Health pre-paid, as Baranta Health does not accept shipping collect packages.
 Baranta Health recommends shipping returned product by UPS or FedEx with tracking and insurance as risk of loss or damage in shipping of the returned product shall be borne solely by the Customer or Distributor.
 If returned product is not received at Baranta Health Distribution Center, it is the responsibility of the Customer or Distributor to trace the shipment and no credit will be applied.

-B. The return of $500 or more of products accompanied by a request for a refund within a calendar year, by a Distributor, may constitute grounds for involuntary termination.
+B. The return of $500 or more of products accompanied by a request for a refund within a three (3) month period, by a Distributor, may constitute grounds for involuntary termination.

 7.2 Expectation of Privacy

 - Baranta Health recognizes and respects the importance its Customers and Distributors place on the privacy of their financial and personal information.
 Baranta Health will make reasonable efforts to safeguard the privacy of, and maintain the confidentiality of its Customers’, and Distributors’ financial and account information and nonpublic personal information.

 - By entering into the Distributor Agreement, a Distributor authorizes Baranta Health to disclose his or her name and contact information to uplines Distributors solely for activities related to the furtherance of the Baranta Health business.
 A Distributor hereby agrees to maintain the confidentiality and security of such information and to use it solely for the purpose of supporting and servicing his or her downline organization and conducting the Baranta Health business.

 Baranta Health limits the number of employees who have access to Customer’s and Distributors’ nonpublic personal information.